-5.7 Children who are privately fostered
+5.8 Children who are privately fostered

-- Private fostering occurs when a child under the age of 16 (under 18 for children with a disability) is provided with care and accommodation by a person who is not a parent, person with parental responsibility for them or a relative in their own home.
+Private fostering occurs when a child under the age of 16 (under 18 for children with a disability) is provided with care and accommodation by a person who is not a parent, person with parental responsibility for them or a relative in their own home.
 A child is not privately fostered if the person caring for and accommodating them has done so for less than 28 days and does not intend to do so for longer.
-Such arrangements may come to the attention of our staff through the normal course of their interaction, and promotion of learning activities, with children. - Where private fostering arrangements come to the attention of the Academy, we must notify Bexley Integrated Children's Services in line with the local procedures https://bexleysafeguardingpartnership.co.uk/ in order to allow the local authority to check the arrangement is suitable and safe for the child. https://www.bexley.gov.uk/services/health-and-social-care/private-fostering/private-fostering-guidance
+Such arrangements may come to the attention of our staff through the normal course of their interaction, and promotion of learning activities, with children.

+Where private fostering arrangements come to the attention of the Leigh Stationers' Primary Academy we must notify Bexley Safeguarding Partnership in line with the local private-fostering-guidance in order to allow the local authority to check if the arrangement is suitable and safe for the child.